 So, Customers Library that initially had only two fields — ID and Name — now has links to data from other Libraries with the list of all purchased products, the list of all transactions and email address:

 To create the relationship in Memento Database Desktop, you need Link to entry field type.
-Click Add a new field from the toolbar and choose the relevant option from the list.
+Click from the toolbar and choose the relevant option from the list.
 Then, you need to adjust:

 If you link Libraries, you might find the Lookup field type useful.
 After adding a Linked field, you can display additional information about the entry from the linked library with this field.
 Here is what you can customize within the Lookup field type: